Living at Medaille University: Residence Life

 Yes, decorations on the walls make your room look more like home, but we ask your cooperation in following the procedures below when decorating your room.
 Failure to follow these regulations may result in damage charges at the end of the year.
 All pictures, bulletin boards, posters, shelves, and other decorations must be hung with mounting squares.
 Please refrain from placing decals or adhesive plaques on doors, walls, woodwork or vinyl.
 We also ask that you not use any type of nails or screws on doors, walls, woodwork or vinyl.

 Can I bring my computer?

 Of course!
 Both residence halls are fully wireless and ethernet is also available in all residence hall rooms.
 There are also computers and printers available for use in the residence hall lounges.
 Check out the Information Technology (IT) website is you have specific questions about your computing needs.
 Visit the IT office for details at 107 Humboldt or contact the Helpdesk at (716) 880-2282.

 Do I have to be on the campus meal plan?

 Yes, all students residing on campus are required to have a meal plan and it is factored into your room and board charges for the year.
-The College’s dining facilities are managed by Chartwell’s Dining and Catering Services.
+The University’s dining facilities are managed by Chartwell’s Dining and Catering Services.